Parakoopa/Parakoopa/README.md

 <img src="https://parakoopa.de/para_logo.png?a=13" align="right" width="300">

 ## Hey there! 👋🙃
-My name is Marco (though you also might know me as Parakoopa).
+My name is Marco (though you also might know me as Capypara or Parakoopa).
 Happy to see you stumble upon my little Github profile!

 *I am CTO & Head of Production at <a href="http://tudock.de">Tudock</a>.*